 In Maine, Vermont, Washington D.C. and Puerto Rico, all citizens can vote in prison, regardless of their conviction status.
 In the other 48 states, the laws range from restoring voting rights for all incarcerated individuals automatically after their prison sentence to permanently disenfranchising certain people for life, except if they seek a specific exemption.

 How is felony disenfranchisement a racial justice issue?

 Because of the racial disparities in policing and sentencing, communities of color are disproportionately denied voting rights.
 One of every 16 Black adults are disenfranchised nationally.
 In seven states — Alabama, Florida, Kentucky, Mississippi, Tennessee, Virginia and Wyoming — the disenfranchised population comprises upwards of 15% of Black adults.
-Although data is more limited, it is estimated that the growing Latinx population in the U.S. is also overrepresented in the criminal legal system.
-Black, Latinx and Native populations are disenfranchised at a rate higher than the general population and their white counterparts in nearly every state.
+Although data is more limited, it is estimated that the growing Latino population in the U.S. is also overrepresented in the criminal legal system.
+Black, Latino and Native populations are disenfranchised at a rate higher than the general population and their white counterparts in nearly every state.

 What’s the status of felony disenfranchisement laws nationwide?

 In 2016, there were four states — Florida, Iowa, Kentucky and Virginia — that barred all people who were convicted of felonies from ever voting again, even after the completion of their entire sentences.
 All four states have since overturned these rules in practice, although disenfranchisement laws remain in most of their state constitutions.